BehanBoshoff/such-distribution/README.md

 - repr(): override print()

-You can install this package from PyPI using the command 'pip install suchdistribution'.
+You can install this package from PyPI using the command 'pip install such-distribution'.
 Enjoy!